 To make 12-hour shifts more manageable, follow these steps.

-Pack your food and eat right
+1. Pack your food and eat right.

 When you're struggling through a long day, you might want to reward yourself with a sugary snack from the vending machine or a greasy burger from the cafeteria.
 These momentary pleasures ultimately lower your energy level and spell disaster for your day.
 If you want to know how to survive a 12-hour shift, the first thing you should address is your diet.

 You should pack healthy meals to eat during your shift so you're not tempted to indulge in unhealthy options.
 Include several small snacks as well.
-Package these conveniently so you can grab a bag of nuts and an apple, or a banana and peanut butter even when you don't have much time to spare.
-You should focus on high-energy snacks and whole foods that will keep you going instead of drag you down.
+Package these conveniently so you can grab a bag of nuts and an apple or a banana and peanut butter even when you don't have much time to spare.
+You should focus on high-energy snacks and whole foods that will keep you going instead of dragging you down.

-Use your breaks wisely
+3. Use your breaks wisely.

-Take smart supplements
+4. Take smart supplements.

-The right supplements can make a big difference in how well you can handle a long shift.
-Low vitamin D levels can lead to fatigue.
+The right supplements can make a big difference in how well you handle a long shift.
+Low levels of vitamin D can lead to fatigue.
 You can get vitamin D from salmon, tuna or fortified food products, but a supplement might be more effective if your levels are low.
 Vitamin B can decrease fatigue as well.
-Omega-3 fatty acids contribute to brain cell development and can help you stay on top of your game.
+Omega-3 fatty acids contribute to brain cell development and help you stay on top of your game.
 A well-rounded multivitamin is always a smart choice.
 Speak to your doctor about the best supplements for your needs.